 Once the sale is made, you need to deliver.
-Are you providing a professional services or manufacturing a custom-built products?
-Or, are you delivering office supplies?
-If delivering your product or services may be described by stages you will work with the module Projects.
+Are you providing a professional service or manufacturing a custom-built product?
+Or are you delivering office supplies?
+If delivering your product or services may be described by stages, you will work with the module Projects.

 Let’s say that you operate a hardware store. „Delivering“ as we are using the term here takes place at the front counter when you give the customer a hammer in exchange for the customer giving you the proper amount of money.
 While there may have been significant effort in getting the hammer from the distributor to your shelves and while you may want to track a variety of metrics regarding your sales, you do not need a CRM to help you physically push (read: deliver) the hammer across the counter.